ameersarwar/cross_expression/README.md

 The `cross_expression_correlation` function can be used in conjunction with `cross_expression`, e.g., by considering genes with significant cross-expression, or in isolation, e.g., comparing cross-expression correlations between nearby tissue sections.

 ## Part 3 - Auxiliary functions
 We offer a few functions that augment the core analysis provided above.
-While they could be used independently, they will often be used as steps within longer analysis pipelines.
+While these could be used independently, they will often be used as steps within longer analysis pipelines.

 ### Bulleseye scores - relative enrichment
 In addition to statistical significance (`cross_expression`) and the strength of association (`cross_expression_correlation`), an important idea is `effect size`, which compares the number of neighbors expressing a gene to the number of target cells co-expressing it alongside the cognate gene.